From Futures to NEXUS

 After the third training camp weekend, the top female Nexus players from across the country will be invited to attend an additional training weekend where selections to the prestigious Nexus Championship will be made.
 Approximately 40 percent of the players in each age division will be invited for possible selection.
 Selection Camps will be held in five locations throughout the United States and will be conducted in a similar format to the training weekends, with both game play and skill development, coaching and assessment.
 There will be an additional fee for participation in this Selection Camp weekend.
 Dates and locations will be provided to invited players as available.

 Male Nexus players will be provided information about boy’s opportunities and specifically boy’s Olympic Development Pathway Programming, including Regional High Performance Centers.

-The Nexus Championship, presented by Harrow Sports, will invite the top 720 female players from the three-age divisions to compete Tuesday, July 6 through Wednesday, July 14, 2021 in Virginia Beach, Va.
-Approximately 216 players from the U-14 division (192 field players and 24 goalkeepers), 288 players from the U-16 division (256 field players and 32 goalkeepers), and 216 players from the U-19 division (192 field players and 24 goalkeepers) will work with USA Field Hockey’s Coaching Staff and compete in a five-game tournament.
+The Nexus Championship, presented by Osaka Hockey, will invite the top female players from the three-age divisions to compete Thursday, June 23 through Thursday, June 30, 2022 in Virginia Beach, Va.
+Athletes will work with USA Field Hockey's Coaching Staff and compete in a premiere tournament.
 USA Field Hockey will assess and select players for various Junior High Performance opportunities.

 USA Field Hockey divides the country in nine distinct regions based on location and size of the field hockey landscape.
-Each region has a designated Regional Manager who is employed by USA Field Hockey to oversee the Nexus program in their region.
+Each region has a designated Regional Manager and Regional Coach Manager who are employed by USA Field Hockey to oversee the Nexus program in their region.

-Click on the map below to get to know your Regional Manager, as he or she will be your main contact as it relates to Nexus in your region.
+Click on the map below to get to know your Regional Managers, as they will be your main contact as it relates to Nexus in your region.